noahbcp/ggplot2-solutions/ggplot2-solutions.md

 # ggplot2-solutions

-These are my solutions (and thought processes behind) to the exercises provided in Hadley Wickham's [fantastic crash](https://ggplot2-book.org/) course on ggplot2.
+These are my solutions, and the thought processes behind them, to the exercises provided in Hadley Wickham's [fantastic crash](https://ggplot2-book.org/) course on ggplot2.

 ---